Aaronik/evolution/README.md

 * Have a visual representation of the board
 * Have a graph next to it that shows stats for specific LFs?
 * It'd be nice to have multiple threads working together to render each frame, rather than each working on their own board

+## Organization

+At every frame, we go through each LF's input neurons and give them their values.
+Then we do the calculation phase, which is as follows:

+Each internal neuron sums up the weights of the neurons connecting to it, then runs tanh (hyporbolic tangent) on that sum to get it between -1.0 and 1.0.
+Each output neuron does the same

+If the output neuron ends up being b/t 0 and 1, use that as a likelihood of firing (so 0.2 would be a 20% chance of firing), where firing means performing the effect.